pravega/pravega-samples/README.md

 $ gradle install
 ```

-> Hint: If you use a different version of Hadoop connector, please check the `hadoopConnectorVersion` property
+> Hint: If you are using a different version of Hadoop connector, you need to update the `hadoopConnectorVersion=<your_version>`
-in `gradle.properties` file.
+property in `gradle.properties` file.

 For more information, please visit [Hadoop Connectors](https://github.com/pravega/hadoop-connectors).